DengJHeng/jetbrains-activator/README.md

 | [ZorinOS](https://zorin.com/)                 | `ZorinOS 15.3` `ZorinOS 16`         |
 | [Windows](https://www.microsoft.com/windows)  | `Windows 10` `Windows 11`           |

-There are a lot OS that I haven't tried, feel free to test and let me know.
+There are a lots of Operating systems that I haven't tried, feel free to test and let me know.

 <br>